isomerpages/mlaw-corp/news/press-releases/_posts/2007-12-06-Government-accepts-key-recommendations-of-Justice-V-K-Rajahs-committee-on-the-comprehensive-review-of-legal-services-sector.md

 13. The Government has accepted in-principle the Committee's recommendations in the areas of legal education and legal profession training.
 These proposals will support our vision of developing Singapore as a legal education hub.
 They include: compulsory continuing legal education (CLE) for all lawyers; the introduction of a Vocational Training Course (VTC) to replace the Practical Law Course; replacement of the pupillage programme with a training contract; and the establishment of an Institute of Legal Education (ILE), which will chart the development of post-university education including vocational training and CLE.

 {:start="14"}
-14. The findings and recommendations of the Committee can be found in Enclosure 3.
+14. The *findings and recommendations* of the Committee can be found in *<u>Enclosure 3</u>*.
 The Government will work with relevant stakeholders to further study and implement the recommendations.
 For the recommendations made in relation to the National University of Singapore's Faculty of Law and the Singapore Management University's School of Law, the law schools will decide on the implementation in consultation with the Ministry of Education and the ILE.